 [Amended 11-1-2010 by L.L.
 No. 17-2010]

-Any person aggrieved by the action of the Village Clerk in the denial or revocation of a certificate shall have the right of appeal to the Police Committee.
-Such appeal shall be taken by filing with the Committee, within 10 days after the notice of revocation or denial is mailed or served, whichever is shorter, a written statement setting forth fully the grounds for appeal.
-The Police Committee shall set a time and place for a hearing of such appeal, and notice of such hearing shall be forwarded to said person at his last known residence, as indicated in his application, by mailing such notice by first-class mail at least five days prior to the hearing.
-The decision of the Police Committee shall be final and conclusive.
+Any person aggrieved by the action of the Village Clerk in the denial or revocation of a certificate or any person aggrieved by the action of the Village in denying a license shall have the right of appeal to the Village Administrator.
+Such appeal shall be taken by filing with the Village Administrator, within 10 business days after the notice of revocation or denial is mailed or served whichever is shorter, a written statement setting forth fully the grounds for appeal.
+The Village Administrator shall set a time and place for a hearing of such appeal, and notice of such hearing shall be forwarded to said person at his last known residence, as indicated in his application, by mailing such notice by first-class mail at least five days prior to the hearing.
+The decision of the Village Administrator shall be final and conclusive.